benjaminfayaz/sherlock-deno-web/README.md

 Now you can work with your local clone of both projects.

 ## Known issues
 Sadly the `aleph build` command doesn't work.
-In the `.aleph/production/app.bundling.js` file you have to manually correct the following import:
+Run it once, then manually correct the following import in `.aleph/production/app.bundling.js`:
 ```
 import "./-/fonts.googleapis.com/css2.[SOME-HASH].bundling.js";
 ```